janmarkuslanger/nuricms/README.md

 nuricms.Run(config)
 ```

----

 ### HookPlugin

-A `HookPlugin` allows you to register functions for specific system events (hooks), such as `"content:beforeSave"`.
+A `HookPlugin` allows you to register functions for specific system events (hooks), such as "content:beforeSave".
 A hook plugin implements the following interface:

 ```go
 type HookPlugin interface {